revolvermann76/signal/README.md

 ## computed signals

-signal the gets its value by other signals
+signal that gets its value by other signals

 ```typescript
 const signal1 = signal<number>(4);